 We currently only cover businesses in the UK – however, you do not need to be resident in the UK to use our service.

-- Complaints where a remedy has already been proposed and accepted in full and final settlement
+- you have accepted an offer in full and final settlement

 How long will it take?